finaptic/public-documentation/docs/Implementation-Guide/Legal-And-Regulatory-Compliance/finaptic_account_fee_guide_and_agreement.md

 Not all features described in this Agreement may be available when you open a Finaptic Account.

-The Finaptic Account and associated card is issued by National Bank of Canada and distributed by Finaptic Technologies Inc.
+The Finaptic Account and associated card is issued by NATSOLUTION and distributed by Finaptic Technologies Inc.

 ### How to use your Finaptic Account